anasnofal/projects/README.md

 1. Wait for Gazebo and RViz to fully load.
 The robot in RViz might appear at the wrong spot initially.
 2. In the RViz toolbar, click the **"2D Pose Estimate"** button.
-3. Look at the Gazebo window to see the robot's actual starting position and orientation.
+3. Look at the Gazebo window to see the robot's actual starting position and put the real robot in the same position and orientation.
-4. In the RViz map, **click at that same location and drag an arrow** to match the robot's pose in Gazebo.
+4. In the RViz map, **click at that same location and drag an arrow** to match the robot's pose in Gazebo and real life .
 5. You should see the robot's laser scan (dots) snap into alignment with the map walls.
 The robot is now localized.

 ### Step 4: Run The Application Nodes